 How a South Shields shop works with GoldPaid

 Everything begins online.
 A South Shields charity team messages GoldPaid on WhatsApp with photos and questions, and gets a first opinion before any item moves.
-When the team is ready, a free prepaid Royal Mail Special Delivery label is emailed across, and the piece travels as a tracked, insured parcel on a service that targets next-working-day delivery to GB mainland addresses.
+When the team is ready, a free prepaid Royal Mail Special Delivery label is emailed across, and the piece travels as a tracked, signed-for parcel on a service that targets next-working-day delivery to GB mainland addresses.

 Reaching a specialist precious-metal buyer in person means a trip into Newcastle, around twelve miles away and roughly twenty minutes by car when the roads are clear, before you account for parking and queueing.
 For a volunteer carrying donated valuables, that is an afternoon and a worry.
 Asking online and posting removes the journey entirely, and the valuation is read back at the shop in South Shields.

-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post, so a South Shields team knows the cover position before anything is sealed.

 Donations worth a closer look in South Shields